craig8196/hitime/README.md

 Each struct is fixed and space complexity only grows linearly with the number of timeouts.
-Each `timeout_t` is roughly 40 octets on a 64-bit system.
+Each `hitimeout_t` is roughly 40 octets on a 64-bit system.
 The `hitime_t` struct is about 544 octets (33*2*8 + 8 + 2*4) on a 64-bit system.
 Needless to say this does not nicely fit on a 64 octet cache line.